- Safety and Health Topics

-Scaffolding is addressed in specific standards for the general industry, shipyard employment, marine terminals, and longshoring.
+Scaffolding is addressed in specific OSHA standards for general industry, shipyard employment, marine terminals, and longshoring.

 - Tube and Coupler Scaffolds - Planning and Design.
 OSHA Fact Sheet (Publication 3760), (November 2014).